 The initial breather depicted was done fairly faithfully, though Nana's warring inner dialogues left a lot to be desired, and the pinnacle of the scene with Kaoru damaging the prop to get Nana out of it was omitted.

 The second S&M scene was also poorly adapted, in the manga it was supposed to detail Kaoru's one lapse in control as a benevolent dom, but since they once again omitted the end of the scene, it just portrayed him as an asshole.

-If the intention was to adapt a romance story with S&M ecchi into a softcore S&M flick with no plot, I guess the studio can be commended.
-Personally I was hoping for something a bit more faithful.read more
+intention was to adapt a romance story with S&M ecchi into a softcore S&M flick with no plot, I guess the studio can be commended.
+Personally I was hoping for something a bit more faithful.

 So I've been waiting for a Nana to Kaoru anime adaptation for some time now.
-And when it's here I couldn't help but feel, misled.
+And when it's here I couldn't help but feel, mislead.

 The thing that was so great about Nana to Kaoru Manga was because of the storyline and how the charactors develop though time.
-And also giving a view into the world of S&M. It taught us that it's not all about the sex!
-That it's alot about real love and stress relief.
-The ecchi was a bonus to say atleast.
+And also giving a view into the world of S&M. It taught us that it's not all about the sex, but that it can and is in this original work alot about REAL LOVE and stress relief.
+The ecchi was a bonus to say the least.

 Nothing good nothing bad.
 It was fair to say so.

 When I started watching the first episode I noticed first was the style, I liked it.
 It's more drawn than animated if you know what I mean.
 And I liked that.